-Rumor: iPhone 5 going into production in SeptemberAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: iPhone 5 going into production in SeptemberAlex Wagner - Editorial Director of News and Content

 Ever since news came out that Apple will most likely not be revealing the next generation iPhone at WWDC this year, speculation has been rampant as everyone tries to predict exactly when we will be seeing the iPhone 5.
 The newest rumor comes courtesy of analyst firm Avian Securities, which claims that, according to a "key component supplier," the next iPhone will go into production beginning sometime this September.
 This could mean that we won't actually see Apple's new handset come to market until late this year or possibly early 2012, Avian notes.
 The firm also mentions that a cheaper iPhone is still in the works.